 Located in the northern town of Fort Bragg, this beach is defined by colorful glass that was created when this spot was a dump and people would dispose their glass bottles here.
-This is one of the best examples of turning someone else’s trash into a natural treasure.
+This is one of the best examples of turning someone else’s trash into a local treasure.

 Palm Springs Aerial Tramway